ironyman/PowerShell-Docs/reference/docs-conceptual/install/community-support.md

 There are many distributions of Linux that are not officially supported by Microsoft.
 In some cases, PowerShell may be supported by the community for these releases.

-In order to be supported by Microsoft, the Linux distribution must meet the following criteria:
+To be supported by Microsoft, the Linux distribution must meet the following criteria:

 - The version and architecture of the distribution is supported by .NET Core.
 - The version of the distribution is supported for at least one year.